conmaol/gadelica/grammar/nouns.md

 ### Concrete and abstract nouns

-Nouns are words that typically denote *material* entities – individuals, substances, aggregates and groups which are literally *made of matter* (atoms, molecules, etc.).
-Every word that denotes a material entity is a noun (or ‘pronoun’ – see below), though not every noun denotes a material entity.
+Nouns are words that typically denote *material* entities (individuals, substances, and aggregates and groups thereof) which are literally *made of matter* (atoms, molecules, etc.).
+Every word that denotes a material entity is a noun (or ‘pronoun’), though not every noun denotes a material entity.
 Nouns which denote material entities are known as *concrete* nouns, and nouns which denote non-material entities are known as *abstract* nouns.

-The following passage is taken from Lachlann MacFhionghuin’s *Leabhraichean Leughaidh* Vol.II td.81 (attributed to I. N. MacLeòid, with some spellings updated).
-All and only the nouns have been highlighted.
-On hover, information will appear about whether each one is a concrete or abstract noun.
+To exemplify, in the following passage all and only the nouns have been highlighted.
+On hover, information should appear about whether each noun is concrete or abstract. [<mark title="This passage is taken from Lachlann MacFhionghuin’s *Leabhraichean Leughaidh* Vol.II td.81 (attributed to I. N. MacLeòid).
+Some spellings have been updated for readability.">*</mark>]
 > Nuair a bha an <mark title="concrete: ‘world’">saoghal</mark> òg bha <mark title="concrete: ‘men’">daoine</mark> treuna ann, ris an canadh iad an <mark title="concrete: ‘warrior class’">Fhiann</mark>.
 >
 > B’ e <mark title="concrete: ‘Cumhal’">Cumhal</mark> a b’ <mark title="abstract: ‘name’">ainm</mark> air aon de na <mark title="concrete: ‘men’">daoine</mark> seo, agus bha <mark title="concrete: ‘son’">mac</mark> aige air an robh <mark title="concrete: ‘Finn’">Fionn</mark>.